██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 The central region blazes with fierce stellar radiation, creating a bright cavity surrounded by arching tendrils of glowing gas.
 Dark molecular clouds weave through the field creating a layered three-dimensional effect, while gas pillars are being actively sculpted by intense radiation from newly formed massive stars — a vivid illustration of the stellar feedback processes regulating star formation across the galaxy.

-My 2026 SHO image is an exceptional rendition of this underappreciated target.
 The delicate aquamarine and green oxygen-III emission contrasts beautifully against the warm reddish sulphur and hydrogen regions.
 The Liberty torch bubble on the right is rendered with remarkable clarity, and the surrounding field shows extensive faint emission often missed in shorter integrations.
-A landmark image of an underrated and scientifically rich object.
+A great image of an underrated and scientifically rich object.

 Skull and Crossbones Nebula